chandnipatelTW/expense-comparitor/README.md

 unfortunately, I can't pair with the world.

+to use this application, you'll need to do the following:

+open the file at: <root_project_directory>/src/main/java/org/spargonaut/Application.java uncomment the line that says: application.run();
+its usually found on line 25. ymmv.

-to use this application, you'll need to do the following: download your bank statements as a csv file. put them in the following directory:
+download your bank statements as a csv file. put them in the following directory:
 <root project directory>/data/credit_card_files/